[weglot_switcher]

 • Imaging (MRI scan)

-If asymmetrical hearing and balance symptoms occur, an imaging test is always ordered to rule out an acoustic neuroma.
-An MRI examination with contrast medium (gadolinium dye) is the gold standard for the diagnosis of an acoustic neuroma.
-It can detect very small tumors that might not have been noticed without an MRI with contrast medium.
+When asymmetric hearing and balance symptoms occur, an imaging test is always ordered to rule out an acoustic neuroma.
+An MRI scan with contrast dye (gadolinium) is the gold standard for diagnosing an acoustic neuroma.
+This allows very small tumors to be detected that might otherwise go unnoticed without a contrast-enhanced MRI.

 Treatment of acoustic neuroma

-If the acoustic neuroma is small and causes mild symptoms, your doctor may suggest monitoring it for a while to see if it grows or causes symptoms ("wait and see").
-This means that you will go for regular follow-ups and MRIs.
+If the acoustic neuroma is small and causes only mild symptoms, your doctor may suggest monitoring it for a period of time to see if it grows or causes further symptoms (“wait and see”).
+This means you will have regular follow-up appointments and MRI scans.
 If anything changes, your doctor may decide that treatment is necessary.

 Therapy option